Experts in digital safety

 3. Warn your child about online predators.

-Sexual predators and data thieves are increasingly finding victims in games (and social platforms).
-They tend to strike up conversations designed to build up trust through pity or self-loathing.
-They may eventually ask for nude photos or ask for private information.
-Make sure your child knows it is not their fault if this happens to them and that they should report it immediately to their parents.
+Sexual predators and data thieves are increasingly finding victims in games (and on social platforms).
+They tend to strike up conversations designed to build up trust, eventually asking for private information or explicit photos.
+Make sure your child knows it is not their fault if this happens to them and that they should report it immediately to an adult they trust.
 Parents should then screen capture any evidence and notify both Supercell and their local police.

 4. Remember that players of video games often join chats and groups outside of the Brawl Stars itself on social platforms such as Discord.